sayedmohamedscu/flower-classification-keras/README.md

 It was a udacity final project (Pytorch scholership)

-to classify 102 type of flower using model transfer technique
+to classify 102 type of flower using  transfer learning technique

 I tried to use both framworks (keras and pytorch )